 “Backflow prevention pipe, Burbank, California, USA” by gruntzooki is licensed under CC BY-SA 2.0 We have come to find that the better educated customers are about what backflow preventers do, the more they understand what they are paying for.
 On this page we have included some useful information along with pictures and videos that should […]

 “How long to water grass?” is a common question among homeowners.
-Before we get to that not so simple answer, a bit more understanding about water and its environmental impact on most home irrigation systems would be helpful.
+Before we get to that not so simple answer, a bit more understanding about water and home irrigation systems would be helpful.
 If you need the quick (and uninformed answer) just scroll to the bottom.

 Residential pumps in Central Florida typically provide water to your in-ground sprinkler system from well water, household water or an open water source.
 Sprinkler pumps move water from a water source to a system that moves water to various locations, such as a sprinkler system.
 Sprinkler pumps should be used with a water source that […]